iot-alex/m2x-intel-edison/README.md

 LICENSE
 =======

 This library is released under the MIT license.
-See [`M2XStreamClient/LICENSE`](M2XStreamClient/LICENSE) for the terms.
+See [LICENSE](LICENSE) for the terms.